ChrisYoxall/ci-cd-presentation/presentation_notes.md

 Timing:
-* roughly 20 minutes on theory
+* roughly 20 minutes on theory, up to slide seven
-* roughly 20 minutes talking GitHub Actions
+* roughly 20 minutes talking GitHub Actions, working through demo
-* 20 minutes to play with demo
+* 20 minutes to play with and hopefully run the demo workflows

-SLIDE ONE (TITLE PAGE) - CI / CD
+### SLIDE ONE (TITLE PAGE) - CI / CD

 * I'm assuming you want to be or learn more about software development?
 * Write code every day is my advice.
 Do you know how to build and deploy it manually to a function or managed service.